VikramSingh39/JavaScript-First-Assignment/README.md

 <h1>JavaScript First Assignment</h1>

-<h2>This repository contains solutions to some core JavaScript programming questions, specifically designed to strengthen your understanding of JavaScript programming fundamentals.
-The questions focus on key concepts such as control statements, loops, conditions, and basic logic.
-Each problem has been solved using JavaScript, with the goal of helping you improve your ability to write efficient and effective JavaScript code.</h2>
+<h2>This repository contains solutions to some core JavaScript programming questions. <br/> <h3>Key Learning Topics</h3> control statements, loops, conditions, and basic logic.
+Each problem has been solved using JavaScript.</h2>

 <h2>How to Use</h2>
 <li>Each question has its own folder (question-01, question-02, etc.).</li>